 Within the residential portion of town, huge old trees are a complement to the forest preserves.
-In addition to natural trials such as drought, they have others to contend with, among the most lethal of which are lack of nutrients as they age, air pollution and base wounds.
+In addition to natural trials such as drought, they have others to contend with, among the most lethal of which are lack of nutrients as they age, air pollution, and base wounds, oak blight disease and insect damage.
 In the past ten years over browsing and rubbing by local white tail deer have also become a very serious problem.
+The Maryland Department of Natural Resources (DNR), Maryland Park Service, UMD Agriculture and Natural Resources Extension Program staff, as well as certified arborists and other qualified professionals provide advisory consultation as needed to address these problems.
 In the town parks and residential areas, we now plant only trees greater than 2" caliper, usually 2.5-3.5" caliper and they must be protected from deer rubbing for at least 5 years thereafter.
 Only trees with 5-10" caliper, which must be brought in by tree spade, are large enough to withstand both browsing and rubbing on their own.
 This option is expensive but quite effective.
-It has also enabled us to increase residential area tree age diversity.
+It has also because it has enabled us to increase residential area tree age diversity.
 Shrubs, when planted, need 5 to 6-foot square enclosures to protect them for extended periods until they are large enough to withstand deer browsing.
 There are many native species it is no longer realistic to plant at all.
 And the methods used in the residential part of town are unrealistic in the two town forests where deer browsing has removed the understory portion of the canopy and eliminated natural forest succession.
 The lack of understory has also eliminated habitat for insects, birds and small mammals.
 If nothing is done our woods will not be forests much longer.